RosettaCommons/binder/documentation/install.rst

 - clang  with development packages (headers)

 The installation process of the required packages varies from system to system.

-Some examples are described in detail below.
+The installation process of the required packages varies from system to system.

+On the RHEL7/RHEL8/Fedora22+  systems binder can be compilled with the llvm, clang and dependent packages available for these systems from their default repositories, i.e.

+``yum install clang clang-devel llvm-devel llvm-static clang-libs libcxx libcxx-devel``

+Please note that binder requires cmake of version 3, therefore for some older systems package cmake3 should be installed and used instead of cmake.

+``yum install cmake3``

+If a newer or specific version of the llvm/clang is needed, it can be installed as desribed in detail below.

+- Some versions of LLVM from the standard repositories of CentOS7/RHEL7/Fedora.
+Run as root

+  ``yum install clang clang-devel llvm-devel llvm-static clang-libs libcxx libcxx-devel``

+   to obtain a standart  llvm version for your system and

+   ``yum install clang8.0 clang8.0-devel llvm8.0-devel llvm8.0-static clang8.0-libs libcxx libcxx-devel``

+    to obtain a specific version (8.0 in this case).

-- For the CentOS7/RHEL7 and compatible systems the llvm-toolset-7.0 toolset from https://www.softwarecollections.org/en/scls/rhscl/llvm-toolset-7.0/ should be installed.
+- If the option above is not sufficient, or the available packages are outdated, for the CentOS/RHEL/Fedora and compatible systems the llvm-toolset-7.0 toolset (or later) from https://www.softwarecollections.org/en/scls/rhscl/llvm-toolset-7.0/ provides .
 Run as root

  ``yum install llvm-toolset-7.0* libcxx libcxx-devel``